jspauldo98/smart_stock/status/status1.md

 - Home page drafting and refining.
 (Stefan and Jared)
 - **OTHER MEMBER WORK HERE**

+### Metrics

+The following metrics are in terms of hours recorded on a shared spreadsheet by each member for project contributions.

+- Bryce : 9.25
+- Spencer : 0
+- Stefan : 32.5001
+- Jared : 13.5
+- Zack : 10.25

 ## Successes
 - Constructing beautiful and functional login, registration, portfolio, and homepage services, along with Alpaca experimentation has been our most recent, but great successes.